 - Blooming in mid-summer, Trumpet Lilies emit a heavy fragrance, and their huge waxy trumpet flowers, up to 6-10 in. long (15-25 cm), may be pendant, widely flaring in a shallow bowl shape or upward facing.

 - Adding distinction and elegance to the garden, their colors vary from pure glistening white to bright gold, yellow, pink, plum, and apricot, with some having dramatic maroon petals on the outside of the trumpet.

 - Tall and magnificent, they are easy to grow, produce up to 12-15 blooms per stalk for a spectacular long display and add color to the perennial border, at a time when it is lacking.

 - Planted in spring or fall, they thrive in full sun to part shade locations and do great as potted plants or as cut flowers.
 They are not fussy about soils, provided they are well-drained.
 Good moisture is required and dry soils should be avoided.
 They are great companions to phlox, meadow rue, delphinium, and platycodon.

 - Trumpet Lilies gradually blend into Aurelians as the season progresses.
 Aurelian hybrids are derived from a combination of Trumpet Lilies and Lilium henryi (Henry’s Lily), a tightly recurved lily, which accounts for the flaring of the petals, the wide bowls, sunbursts, and stars of these Aurelian Lilies.
 These late bloomers enjoy a long flowering season thanks to the occasional presence of secondary or tertiary buds.

-- Known as the most flamboyant personalities within the world of lilies, they are characterized by their immense flowers, intense fragrance and rich colors.
+- Known as the most flamboyant personalities in the world of lilies, they are characterized by their immense flowers, intense fragrance, and rich colors.
 Exotic-looking, these Oriental hybrids are derived from species native to Japan.